fractaledmind/alfred_zotquery/README.md

 	NOTE: You need the PowerPack for Alfred v.2 for this workflow.

 v.
+2.5: Various bug fixes and maintenance.
+Should be stable now.
+v.
 2.4: Fixed bug that kept initial z:cache from creating cache file.
 v.
 2.3: Fixed major bug which was crippling workflow.
 v.
 2.2: New Fallback Search.
 Bug fixes and more error logging.
 v.
 2.0: Add ability to open attachments.
 v.
 1.2: Various bug fixes.
 New Notifications.
 v.
 1.1: Added feature to export bibliography of Collections or Tags.
 v.
 1.0: Added features to export formatted citations and references of items.